Dental Crowns & Bridges

 What makes the actual “bridge” portion of the dental bridge is the prosthetic tooth itself.
 So you may wonder, how is it connected to the mouth?
 The bridge is connected by using the crowns of the surrounding teeth as anchors.
 Dental crowns are permanent and stable, so they are perfect supports for the dental prosthetic.
 Unfortunately, the only way to do this is to file down the surrounding teeth to place artificial crowns, even if they are perfectly healthy and undamaged.

-If you are dealing with cracked or chipped teeth and searching for a Salt Lake City dentist, look no further than Canyon Rim Dental.
-We are here to offer our expertise and the best dental bridges and crowns Salt Lake City has available.
+If you are dealing with cracked or chipped teeth and searching for a dentist, look no further than Canyon Rim Dental.
+We are here to offer our expertise and the best dental bridges and crowns Utah has available.
 Give us a call today at (801) 486-3887 to schedule an appointment with us, you and your smile deserve it!